FOMO About Small Groups During Restrictions? SAME.

 I choose my choice.
 Source: GiPHY

 Yes, the joy of missing out.
 Even someone as fomo as me feels it sometimes.
 I'm not a huge drinker and am starting to become a bit more animal aware (I'm not perfect, I am definitely no poster girl for the RSPCA) but the point is, this means I have zero fomo around people out at the races.
-When work colleagues go to Friday night drinks (pre 2020, obv) I race home to be on the couch with my dog and order a pasta.
+When work colleagues go to Friday night drinks (pre COVID, obv) I race home to be on the couch with my dog and order pasta.
 I love it, it's our thing, ok?
-I also know I can be a real drainer at gigs and festivals because I like sitting down, sleeping and Fox FM, so I don't get fomo about these things anymore because I know if I was there I would hate it, and my friends would hate me being there.
-Sometimes there's events where you know you'd be standing around in heels, in the sun or the rain, with shit people, or spending too much money on stupid shit.
+I also know I can be a real drainer at gigs and festivals because I like sitting down, sleeping, and Fox FM, so I don't get fomo about these things anymore because I know if I was there I would hate it, and my friends would hate me being there.
+Sometimes there are events where you know you'd be standing around in heels, in the sun or the rain, with shit people, or spending too much money on stupid shit.
 Sometimes, JOMO is truly great.
 It's just about trying to cancel out my fomo for jomo 100% of the time...

 That said, if you're the friend who is never left out...

 If you are a very social person, but never feel this way - perhaps look at becoming a bit more socially aware.
 If you are constantly posting pictures out and about, of course, enjoy your life, you're allowed to do that - but if you think it has the potential to hurt someone's feelings (say four out of your five mates are there) maybe have a re-think.
 If you know a friend has been a bit down, someone is consistently not present, or there's one friend who is planning everything but not invited to anything, be the one to step up.
 We were all in it together when we were apart - let's make sure we keep that going now that we can physically be together too!

 Thank you for coming on my FOMO Journey.
 That said, there are plenty of things that were great about lockdown we will certainly miss.
 Read about those here.